Rutgers logo

 • Faculty, staff, and students are encouraged to apply.
 Your proposal must include the following items:

-• Context or background of your proposed or existing initiative.
-Is the proposal based on a unique initiative, or is it inspired by similar projects at other institutions?
+• Context or background – Provide an overview of your proposed or existing initiative.
+Is this proposal based on a unique initiative, or is it inspired by similar projects at other institutions?

-• Description of how the award supports Rutgers Strategic Priorities, Diversity Strategic Plan, or Academic Master Plan (Please refer to the Chancellor’s Academic Master Plan at your specific campus)
+• Alignment with Rutgers Priorities – Describe how the award supports Rutgers’ Strategic Priorities, Diversity Strategic Plan, or Academic Master Plan.
+(Refer to the Chancellor’s Academic Master Plan for your specific campus.)

 • Proposed budget of up to $25,000 (or up to $2,500 for student groups) and a brief description of expenses for each of the following (if applicable)